infinum/eightshift-frontend-libs/.github/CONTRIBUTING.md

 Hi there!
-Thanks for helping out in improving our WordPress theme boilerplate.
+Thanks for helping out in improving our Eightshift Frontend Libs.

 ## Reporting an issue